 1. What is HistoriCorps?

 HistoriCorps is a preservation initiative modeled after community service programs such as the Civilian Conservation Corps, Peace Corps, and AmeriCorps.
-Started in 2009, HistoriCorps is a public-private partnership between Colorado Preservation, Inc. and the U.S. Forest Service.
-The mission of HistoriCorps is to save and sustain historic places for public benefit through partnerships that foster public involvement, engage volunteers and provide training and education.
+Started in 2009, HistoriCorps is 501(c)3 nonprofit organization with a mission to save and sustain historic places for public benefit through partnerships that foster public involvement, engage volunteers and provide training and education.

 2. Who can participate?

 You!
-We encourage the involvement of a variety of volunteers, including youth, in HistoriCorps projects.
-As with all our projects, volunteers should be healthy, active and enthusiastic.
+We encourage the involvement of a variety of volunteers, veterans, youth and students in HistoriCorps projects.
+As with all our projects, participants should be healthy, active and enthusiastic.
 Although previous construction experience is not required, it is encouraged.
-All crew members must be physically fit and be willing to work long days in variable weather and high altitudes.
+All crew members must be physically fit and be willing to work in variable weather and high altitudes.

 3. Where do I sign up for volunteer opportunities?

-Volunteer opportunities will be posted in January or February of 2014, so stay tuned!
+Volunteer opportunities will be posted in February of 2015, so stay tuned!
 Postings by HistoriCorps will be listed by date.
 Select the desired event and click “Register”.

 4. Are there fees associated with volunteer opportunities?